 Visceral Business has been pioneering work in this area for nearly a decade.
-Now we’re introducing Interaction Value as a means of understanding digital efficacy and how it can work across an entire organisation.
+We’ve introduced Interaction Value as a means of understanding digital efficacy and how it can work across the entire organisation.

 We benchmarked Cost per Transactions metrics (CPT) in our ground-breaking Connected Housing research between 2011 and 2015 and with digital maturity modelling firmly on the agenda of most organisations, we have developed an Interaction Value mapping tool that gets under the skin of digital interaction and how it’s working organisation-wide.

 Organisations can use this approach, year-on-year, to gauge and develop levels of interaction value and digital ROI across their organisation, in a way that’s geared to them.

 A digital strategy integrated around interaction insights across the business is becoming a must-have.
 This is a ‘whole world view’ of the digital organisation.